Supporting Survivors of Child Sexual Abuse at Maryville Academy in Illinois

 Maryville Academy, initially known as Saint Mary’s Training School, was established in 1883 as an orphanage for boys by Archbishop Patrick A. Feehan.
 As the population of the campus grew, so did the facilities at Maryville, eventually leading to the construction of a high school program for girls and boys, a foster care program, a shelter for homeless and runaway children, and the Crisis Nursery for families and children dealing with trauma and neglect.

 While Maryville presents a public image of generosity and morality, nefarious activities were occurring behind closed doors.
-Recently, a surge of survivors who alleged they were sexually abused at Mayville Academy have come forward and filed lawsuits identifying Fr.
-John Smyth and Fr.
-David Ryan.
+Reports indicate that abuse at Maryville Academy occurred over multiple decades, with survivors alleging a pattern of institutional concealment.
+Recently, a surge of survivors who alleged they were sexually abused at Maryville Academy have come forward and filed lawsuits identifying Fr.
+John Smyth.

 If you, or someone you know, were sexually abused at Mayville Academy in Des Plaines, Illinois, we want to help.
 Contact us for a confidential conversation